|Qualification:||Level 3 Apprenticeship in Electrical and Electronic Engineering|

 I’m pleased that I chose to do an Apprenticeship.
 I would encourage anyone unsure about University or further education to also consider an Apprenticeship.
 An Apprenticeship at IPS International is a great way to gain qualifications while getting paid to do a job you love.

-IPS would like to wish Billie all the best in her Apprenticeship and her future career within BAE Systems.
+IPS would like to wish Billie all the best in her future career within BAE Systems.